 - Onsite interviews

-Question 2.
+Q2.
 How should I build my technical competence to perform well in technical interview rounds?

 1. Learn the most used programming languages, frameworks, and databases.

 Applicants with proficiency in multiple popular programming languages and the latest programming tools, frameworks, and database systems stand to attract lucrative job prospects from top tech companies like Facebook, Apple, Amazon, Netflix, and Google.
 To prepare for your interview, gather as much knowledge as possible on the technologies these companies use and the challenges they are currently facing.

 The most popular frameworks used by FAANG include ReactJS, Hadoop, NodeJS, Django, Flask, and AngularJS.
 The most used database technologies, on the other hand, are MySQL, Redis, PostgreSQL, MongoDB, and Cassandra.
 As for the programming languages, we've already discussed them in detail in this post.

 2. Practice the types of questions/problems commonly asked during interviews at FAANG.

 Companies usually have a set of questions they ask candidates to test their competence in computer programming.
 Prepare your answers for as many technical questions as possible.
 With whiteboard coding questions, you need to build your speed to solve problems faster and more efficiently.
 For this, you need plenty of practice.

 Q3.
 How can I test my interview preparation?

 Even with the right preparation material, evaluating your interview readiness can be a bit challenging.
 In that case, you can seek external help.
 One way to tackle this problem is to sign up for mock interview sessions with someone who has experience and knowledge to help you identify your weaknesses.